 The Terry Fox Run is a fundraising event for cancer research.
-In North Vancouver it’s organized by a local Rotary Club and takes place at Inter River Park.
+It takes place as an in-person event at Inter River Park in North Vancouver.

 Terry Fox Runs in the Lower Mainland

-The Terry Fox Run is a fundraising event where participants are encouraged to make a donation and/or get pledges from their friends.
-There is no registration fee and no minimum donation amount required.
-All contributions are appreciated and funds raised go to the Terry Fox Foundation and the fight against cancer.
+The Terry Fox Run is a fundraising event where organizers encourage participants to make a donation or gather pledges from friends.
+Participants pay no registration fee and don’t need to meet a minimum donation amount.
+Supporters value every contribution, and the Terry Fox Foundation uses the funds to support the fight against cancer.

 Click Vancouver Terry Fox Runs to see a list of other venues in the Lower Mainland.